adamjosefus/fp-ts-examples/Either.md

 # combinators

 ## `apFirst`
-Combine two effectful actions, keeping only the result of the first.
+Combine two effectfull actions, keeping only the result of the first.

 ```mermaid